d-bl/MAE-gf/docs/droste.md

 <p style="clear: both"></p>

 ![][p-paris-droste]
-The picture on the right shows a general scheme also based on the Paris ground.
-The stitches of the Paris ground are replaced with "blocks".
-In the picture, one block is indicated with a blue ellipse.
-The buttons below replace this block with the block shown on the button.
-Please note that the block to the right is the mirrored version of the first block.
+The picture on the right shows another general scheme also based on the Paris ground.
+The stitches of the Paris ground are replaced with units.
+In the picture, one unit is indicated with a blue ellipse.
+The buttons below replace this unit with the unit shown on the button.
+Please note that the unit to the right is the mirrored version of the first unit.
 <p style="clear: both"></p>

 [![ctc][p-paris-ctc]][T-paris-ctc]